Broadview (magazine): Current

 Observer Publications Inc. is affiliated with The United Church of Canada but was separately incorporated in 1986, and operates independently with its own policies, procedures, and editorial programs.

 Broadviews ongoing affiliation with The United Church of Canada includes an annual grant that makes up less than six percent of Broadviews total revenues.
 Other details of the two organizations' affiliation are documented in a 2013 legal "Covenant" agreement.

 Broadviews editorial pillars are spirituality, ethical living and social justice issues.
 The publication's mission is to produce a magazine and digital platforms that serve progressive Christians, as well as those who share progressive Christianity's core values.
 "We understand this means being both introspective and outward-looking," editor/publisher Jocelyn Bell says.
 "It requires us to examine our beliefs and values, and to live and act accordingly.
 It calls us to engage deeply with the justice issues of our day — and to believe that hope lies in caring profoundly for one another and for our planet."

 Approximately a quarter of the magazine is devoted to United Church of Canada news and perspectives.

 Awards

-The magazine's editorial content has won international acclaim for journalistic excellence.

-It has garnered more awards than any other faith-based publication in Canada, and is one of the most decorated faith-based publications in North America.
+The magazine's editorial content has won international acclaim for journalistic excellence, and has garnered more awards than any other faith-based publication in Canada.
+For example, in recent years:

-In 2022 Broadview was named Best Interest Magazine from the National Magazine Awards.
-The publication was also awarded First Place for General Excellence from the Canadian Church Press.

-In 2021 Broadview was named Best Special Interest Magazine from the National Magazine Awards.
-The publication was also awarded Best in Class from the Associated Church Press and First Place for General Excellence from the Canadian Church Press.